These soft and chewy, sweet and salty Butterscotch Cookies are addicting. Use my tips for getting perfect cookies every time. You will love these!

 - Preheat oven to 350°F. Line two baking sheets with parchment paper.

-- In a large bowl, using a hand mixer or stand mixer, beat butter and both sugars for 2 minutes, scraping the bowl as needed.
+- In a large bowl, using a hand mixer or stand mixer with the paddle attachment, beat butter and both sugars for 2 minutes, scraping the bowl as needed.
 Add egg and vanilla and beat until combined, scraping the bowl and beater(s) as needed.
 Add the flour mixture, beating until just combined.
 Add 1 cup butterscotch chips and stir by hand until combined.
-Place the dough in the refrigerator to chill for 15 minutes.

 Notes